wireservice/agate/docs/tutorial.rst

 Summarizing column data
 =======================

 In order to answer our question about the total cost of shipments to Kansas City we need to sum the costs, which is a column-wise operation.
-To perform column operations in journalism we will use a subclass of :class:`.Aggregation`.
+To perform column operations in agate we will use a subclass of :class:`.Aggregation`.

 An :class:`.Aggregation` is applied to a column of a table.
 You can access the columns of a table using the :attr:`.Table.columns` attribute.
 To sum the ``total_cost`` column we will aggregate using an instance of the :class:`.Sum` aggregator: